cstahoviak/cherno-cpp/README.md

 # cherno-cpp
 A repository for working through the Cherno's C++ YouTube series.

+Why write in C++?
+Because we care about things like:
+- Memory
+- Performace
+- Hardware Optimization

+If you don't care about these things, don't choose C++!

 __Video #1: Welcome to C++ (What we'll be learning)__
 - How C++ actually works
 - Memory and pointers